eicac/eicac.github.io/content/wg.md

 hideAuthor: true
 ---

-Welcome to EICAC Working Groups!
-Here you will find materials and links to pages of the Working Groups which are already active, as well as about WGs that we intend to launch.
-Please contact EICAC co-chairs and WG leaders if you would like to join a Working Group.
+Welcome to the EICAC Working Groups page!
+Here, you can access materials and links for both active Working Groups and those we plan to launch.
+If you would like to join a Working Group, please contact the EICAC co-chairs or the WG leaders.
 - Beam-beam - activities ongoing, link will be added
 - Polarization - activities ongoing, link will be added
 - Second Interaction Region – recruiting group leaders and members